meltano/meltano/docs/src/docs/tutorial.md

 # Change directory into your new carbon project
 cd carbon

-# Start Docker container, which will start a postgres database
+# Start Docker container in order to setup some
-# to act as our data warehouse.
+# environment tooling
 docker-compose up -d

 # let's see what extractors and loaders are available